Skip to content

 moonlight-cli

-A command line installer can be compiled from source manually and used to patch moonlight.
+A command line installer can be used to update and patch moonlight.
+Install Rust, then build the CLI from source:

 Terminal window